-Disability means a moderate to severe limitation of a person's ability to function or perform daily activities as a result of physical, sensory, communication, intellectual or mental impairment, if the limitation lasts more than a year and is diagnosed by a duly registered medical practitioner in accordance with prescribed criteria.
+Disability means a moderate to severe limitation of a person's ability to function or perform daily activities due to physical, sensory, communication, intellectual or mental impairment, provided the limitation lasts more than a year and is diagnosed by a duly registered medical practitioner in accordance with prescribed criteria.

-According to the SARS guide on the medical tax credits (issue 14):
+According to the SARS guide on the medical tax credits (issue 15):

-- · diabetes and asthma are regarded as medical conditions and not disabilities - bad eyesight, hearing problems, paralysis of a portion of the body and brain dysfunctions (including dyslexia, hyperactivity or lack of concentration) are regarded as physical impairments and not disabilities.
+- diabetes and asthma are regarded as medical conditions and not disabilities - bad eyesight, hearing problems, paralysis of a portion of the body and brain dysfunctions (including dyslexia, hyperactivity or lack of concentration) are regarded as physical impairments and not disabilities.